camunda/camunda-docs/docs/reference/feel/language-guide/feel-expression.md

 x + y
 ```

-If the value is a context (or data object/POJO) then the inner values can be accessed by `context.key`.
+If the value is a context (or data object/POJO,) the inner values can be accessed by `context.key`.

 ```js
 x.y